Podkosa/moni/README.md

 - File, email handler
 - Remember previous alerts for subsequent checks, "back to normal" optional messages
 - Alert when X is not normal for more than N time
+- Slack timeout for /commands is 3 seconds.
+Refactor to delay the response.
 - Slack app distribution or manifest
 - More alert handlers
 - More server checkers